War in Darfur: Beginning

-At 5:30 am on 25 April 2003, the Darfur genocide arose when the Sudan Liberation Movement and the JEM, which is the largest rebel group in Darfur, entered Al-Fashir, the capital city of North Darfur and attacked the sleeping garrison.
+At 5:30 am on 25 April 2003, the Darfur genocide arose when the Sudan Liberation Movement and the JEM, which is the largest rebel group in Darfur, entered El Fasher, the capital city of North Darfur and attacked the sleeping garrison.
 In the next four hours, four Antonov bombers and helicopter gunships (according to the government; seven according to the rebels) were destroyed on the ground, 75 soldiers, pilots and technicians were killed and 32 were captured, including the commander of the air base, a Major General.
 The success of the raid was unprecedented in Sudan; in the twenty years of the war in the south, the rebel Sudan People's Liberation Army (SPLA) had never before carried out such an operation.

-The Al-Fashir raid was a turning point, both militarily and psychologically.
+The El Fasher raid was a turning point, both militarily and psychologically.
 The armed forces had been humiliated by the raid, placing the government in a difficult strategic situation.
 The incompetent armed forces needed to be retrained and redeployed amid concerns about the loyalty of the many Darfurian non-commissioned officers and soldiers.
 Responsibility for prosecuting the war was given to Sudanese military intelligence.
 Nevertheless, in the middle months of 2003, rebels won 34 of 38 engagements.
-In May, the SLA destroyed a battalion at Kutum, killing 500 and taking 300 prisoners; in mid-July, 250 were killed in a second attack on Tine.
+In May, the SLA destroyed a battalion at Kutum, killing 500 and taking 300 prisoners; in mid-July, 250 were killed in a second attack on Tina.
 The SLA began to infiltrate farther east, threatening to extend the war into Kordofan.

 Given that the army was consistently losing, the war effort switched to emphasize three elements: military intelligence, the air force and the Janjaweed.
 The latter were armed Baggara herders whom the government had used to suppress a Masalit uprising from 1986 to 1999.
 The Janjaweed became the center of the new counter-insurgency strategy.
 Though the government consistently denied supporting them, military resources were poured into Darfur and the Janjaweed were outfitted as a paramilitary force, complete with communication equipment and some artillery.
 The military planners were aware of the probable consequences of such a strategy: similar methods undertaken in the Nuba Mountains and around the southern oil fields during the 1990s had resulted in massive human rights violations and forced displacements.